Hi-Folks/data-block/README.md

 > For supporting the development you can star the repository: https://github.com/Hi-Folks/data-block

-Then in your PHP files, you can import the right Namespace:
+Then in your PHP files, you can import the `HiFolks\DataType\Block` Namespace:

 ```php
 use HiFolks\DataType\Block;